arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 You need some variation in the training dataset and adjust the parameters so that it doesn't just learn all input data by heart and makes the classification based on that but you rather want the model to learn the concept of an object.
 Luckily in the real world this rarely ever happens.
 In machine learning however, it's a common pitfall.

 To find the right configuration for your application often requires trial and error.
-Edge Impulse shows in [this article](https://docs.edgeimpulse.com/docs/increasing-model-performance) how to improve poorly performing machine learning models.
+Edge Impulse® shows in [this article](https://docs.edgeimpulse.com/docs/increasing-model-performance) how to improve poorly performing machine learning models.

 ### 1. Creating a Data Set